zm1990s/dify-docs/en/getting-started/install-self-hosted/environments.md

     * MAIL\_DEFAULT\_SEND\_FROM\
       The sender's email name, such as: no-reply [no-reply@dify.ai](mailto:no-reply@dify.ai), not mandatory.

+#### ModelProvider & Tool Position Configuration

+Used to specify the model providers and tools that can be used in the app.
+These settings allow you to customize which tools and model providers are available, as well as their order and inclusion/exclusion in the app's interface.

+For a list of available [tools](https://github.com/langgenius/dify/blob/main/api/core/tools/provider/_position.yaml) and [model providers](https://github.com/langgenius/dify/blob/main/api/core/model_runtime/model_providers/_position.yaml), please refer to the provided links.

+* POSITION_TOOL_PINS

+    Pin specific tools to the top of the list, ensuring they appear first in the interface.
+(Use comma-separated values with **no spaces** between items.)

+    Example: `POSITION_TOOL_PINS=bing,google`

+* POSITION_TOOL_INCLUDES

+    Specify the tools to be included in the app.
+Only the tools listed here will be available for use.
+If not set, all tools will be included unless specified in POSITION_TOOL_EXCLUDES.
+(Use comma-separated values with **no spaces** between items.)

+    Example: `POSITION_TOOL_INCLUDES=bing,google`

+* POSITION_TOOL_EXCLUDES

+    Exclude specific tools from being displayed or used in the app.
+Tools listed here will be omitted from the available options, except for pinned tools.
+(Use comma-separated values with **no spaces** between items.)

+    Example: `POSITION_TOOL_EXCLUDES=yahoo,wolframalpha`

+* POSITION_PROVIDER_PINS

+    Pin specific model providers to the top of the list, ensuring they appear first in the interface.
+(Use comma-separated values with **no spaces** between items.)

+    Example: `POSITION_PROVIDER_PINS=openai,openllm`

+* POSITION_PROVIDER_INCLUDES

+    Specify the model providers to be included in the app.
+Only the providers listed here will be available for use.
+If not set, all providers will be included unless specified in POSITION_PROVIDER_EXCLUDES.
+(Use comma-separated values with **no spaces** between items.)

+    Example: `POSITION_PROVIDER_INCLUDES=cohere,upstage`

+* POSITION_PROVIDER_EXCLUDES

+    Exclude specific model providers from being displayed or used in the app.
+Providers listed here will be omitted from the available options, except for pinned providers.
+(Use comma-separated values with **no spaces** between items.)

+    Example: `POSITION_PROVIDER_EXCLUDES=openrouter,ollama`

 #### Others

 * INVITE\_EXPIRY\_HOURS: Member invitation link valid time (hours), Default: 72.